-HBI provides financial and other support to the Center for Urban Initiatives and Research (CUIR) at UWM and other partners to carry out applied research on topics of interest and importance to nonprofit organizations, the nonprofit sector, nonprofit management and leadership, philanthropy and related topics.
-Below are some of the applied research projects recently completed.
+HBI carries out applied research on topics of interest and importance to nonprofit organizations, the nonprofit sector, nonprofit management, and leadership, philanthropy, and related topics.
+Below are some of the applied research projects completed over the years.

 Nonprofit Wisconsin: In Brief

 This Wisconsin Nonprofit “Size & Scope” report provides an overview of the State’s nonprofit sector.
 The report is designed to promote an understanding of the importance of Wisconsin’s nonprofit sector to the well-being of Wisconsin’s citizens.

 - Nonprofit Wisconsin: In Brief – Size and Scope & Economic Impact (2019)

 - Nonprofit Wisconsin: In Brief – Size and Scope (2015)

 This 2010 follow-up to “Leadership Diversity in Milwaukee-Area Nonprofits” is to identify and explore successful strategies used by nonprofits to recruit and retain people of color in top leadership and second-level positions in nonprofits in Milwaukee County.
 The longer-term goal is to use that information to increase the number of people of color in Milwaukee’s nonprofit leadership.